brainandforce/CliffordNumbers.jl/README.md

 operations to each coefficient individually.
 However, they can be used to perform elementwise operations on collections of Clifford numbers.

-# Features to be added or improved

-## Type system

-  * A `StaticMultivector{[G],Q,T,L}` type, allowing for non-static implementations.

-## Relationships between Clifford algebras

-  * Determining the even subalgebra associated with some Clifford algebra.
-  * Converting even multivectors of an algebra to multivectors in the even subalgebra.

-## Mathematical operations

-  * Better numerical accuracy and stability for some operations.
-In particular, properly leveraging `sinpi`, `cospi`, `hypot`, and other methods with better numerical accuracy and stability internally.

-## Interoperability

-  * How do we handle the dot product of this package and the dot product of the `LinearAlgebra` standard library?
-This package has no dependencies, but the semantics should be compatible as much as possible without requiring a `LinearAlgebra` dependency.
-  * Secondarily, `StaticArrays.similar_type` and `CliffordNumbers.similar_type` have essentially
-identical behavior.

 [docs-stable-img]:  https://img.shields.io/badge/docs-stable-blue.svg
 [docs-stable-url]:  https://brainandforce.github.io/CliffordNumbers.jl/stable
 [docs-dev-img]:     https://img.shields.io/badge/docs-dev-blue.svg